zjunlp/TRICE/README.md

 ## Evaluate

-Before evaluate the model on the test set, you should first generate the response.
+Before evaluating the model on the test set, you should first generate the response.

 ```bash
 cd evaluate